-DH 38: Periodontics 3
+DH 38: Periodontics 3 2.0 units - 30 hours

 This course includes an in-depth study of contributing factors in the progression of periodontal disease; preventative measures; and non-surgical therapy.
 A grade of "C" or higher is required to pass this course.